omar-anwari/CS-Inspect/LEGACY_MODEL_TESTING.md

-s# Testing Legacy Model Detection
+# Testing Legacy Model Detection

 This document outlines how to test the legacy model detection system to ensure it's correctly identifying which skins require legacy models.